 Full-time faculty members are expected to attend all meetings of their department, normally scheduled during the Activity Period (11:30 - 12:45) on the fourth Monday of each month.
 In addition, faculty must attend to the development of the Library collection, most particularly within their own disciplines.
-Typically, requests and recommendations are accepted throughout the year via the Library's Book Request Form or by contacting the departmental Subject Liaison; extraordinary requests should be discussed with the Head of Collections, Assessment and User Engagement.
+Typically, requests and recommendations are accepted throughout the year via the Library's Book Request Form or by contacting the departmental Subject Liaison; extraordinary requests should be discussed with Heather O'Leary, the Collection Development Librarian (508-565-1318; holeary@stonehill.edu).

-B. College-wide responsibilities
+B. College-Wide Responsibilities